Are you THE ONE?

 - The two runners-ups will each receive US$50,000* to go towards their humanitarian efforts.

-- The Rotary Club that nominates the winner will receive US$5,000 to support their service projects.
+- The Rotary or Rotaract Club that endorses the winner will receive US$5,000* to support their service projects.

 - Candidates must have provided outstanding and remarkable services to mankind;